Under Siege (novel)

 Under Siege is a 1990 novel by Stephen Coonts.

 Plot

-A drug cartel chief is captured and brought to Washington DC for trial.
-The cartel throws everything they have to avenge him, including portable anti-air missiles, snipers, bomb trucks, and suicide squads armed with sub-machine guns.
+A drug cartel chief is captured and brought to Washington, DC for trial.
+The cartel tries various tactics to avenge him, including portable anti-air missiles, snipers, bomb trucks, and suicide squads armed with sub-machine guns.

-Grafton is now member of joint service team that plan military aid for anti-drug campaigns.
-He is assigned to a local National Guard unit to battle the cartel, right in Washington DC.
+Grafton is now a member of a joint service team that plans military aid for anti-drug campaigns.
+He is assigned to a local National Guard unit to battle the cartel in Washington DC.
 The president is shot down in his helicopter.
-Snipers shoot a senator, chief judge of the Supreme Court, and the attorney general.
-Worse, local drug dealers use the opportunity to battle among themselves with grenade launchers.
+Snipers shoot a senator, the chief judge of the Supreme Court, and the attorney general.
+Local drug dealers use the opportunity to battle among themselves with grenade launchers.

-Army, national guard, police, FBI, and secret service hunt the assassins.
+The Army, National Guard, police, FBI, and Secret Service hunt the assassins.
 The cartel strikes back at a National Guard armory.
 Washington DC's population, fed up with drugs, rally and lynch hundreds of addicts.